 Studies show that Zinc might be beneficial in controlling metabolic disorders like obesity and insulin resistance in children.

 Macular degeneration can lead to blindness in elderly.
 Macula is part of retina that is responsible for central vision.
-As age increase, Zinc deficiency occurs thus enzymes dependent on it in the macula are affected.
+As age increases, Zinc deficiency occurs.
+Thus enzymes dependent on Zinc in the macula are affected.

 Recommended Dietary Requirement (RDA) for Zinc

 |4 – 8 years||5|